The 2026 AI Tool Explosion Is Real — And Most Coverage Is Missing the Point

 Perplexity Comet is probably the tool I’ve recommended most to people in my immediate circle since it launched.
 The pitch is simple: it’s not a search engine that answers questions, it’s an agent that completes research tasks.
 You tell it “research the current state of the residential solar market in the UK, including top installers, average ROI, and government incentives” and it goes and does that — opening websites, reading pages, synthesizing across sources, and delivering a structured report with citations.

 The catch is that Comet can be slow when it’s doing deep browsing tasks, and occasionally it hits paywalled content and just… skips it without telling you clearly that it did.
-I’ve also had it confidently summarize a page that had been updated since the last crawl, which is a subtle but real accuracy risk for time-sensitive research.
+It can also confidently summarize a page that has been updated since the last crawl, which is a subtle but real accuracy risk for time-sensitive research.
 At $20/month on the Pro tier (about the same as a Netflix subscription), it’s hard to argue against for anyone who does regular research work.

 The Perplexity website has a decent breakdown of what Comet can and can’t do, though as always the marketing undersells the limitations.